MTV News: Unfiltered

-MTV News: Unfiltered is an American television series created by Steven Rosenbaum which aired on MTV in the 1990s.
+MTV News: Unfiltered is an American television series created by Steven Rosenbaum that aired on MTV in the 1990s.
 The half-hour show features footage of real events provided by viewers, and later selected and edited by the show's producers.
 The videos show controversial events in the viewers' community that were not being covered by traditional news outlets.

 Fast Company Magazine described the program this way: "Every segment of 'MTV News UNfiltered' begins with a phone call.
 About 2,500 a week leave their story pitches on voice mail.
 Steven Rosenbaum and his BNN colleagues review them, identify the best bets, and send out camcorders to their newest correspondents.
 It's grassroots programming for a different kind of news program."

 The Baltimore Sun wrote in 1995 "I was always struck by the arrogance of news people who thought that they knew what was a story, and that there was no way in," said Steven Rosenbaum, 34, the creator of "Unfiltered," who has long put together magazine-type television stories as an independent producer.
 Mr. Rosenbaum, who sold the "Unfiltered" idea to MTV and now works as executive producer, said he wants a program that offers ordinary citizens an outlet for their stories without interference from newspaper and network news barons.
 To do that, "Unfiltered" sends cameras to people and allows them, with some guidance from MTV producers, to shoot their own stories.
 The work is then edited and given MTV pacing by professionals."